Prime Minister Jacinda Ardern's perks: Concert tickets from U2's Bono, Time magazine subscription

 She was also given a lifetime subscription to Time magazine after appearing on the publication's 100 most influential people list last year.

-The Prime Minister's perks are revealed in the list register of pecuniary interests, which was publicly released this afternoon.
+The Prime Minister's perks are revealed in the latest register of pecuniary interests, which was publicly released this afternoon.

-The register indexes all the gifts that MPs and government ministers have received in 2019, as well as a list of their assets and their debts.
+The register indexes all the gifts that MPs and Government ministers have received in 2019, as well as a list of their assets and their debts.

+The list also shows a New Zealand First MP had his flight to the UK to "observe the EU elections" paid for by the controversial New Zealand First Foundation.

+And while the MP, Clayton Mitchell, was in the UK, his accommodation was paid for by the Brexit Party, it has been revealed.

 The list shows that Ardern was given U2 tickets by Bono himself – presumably from when the band played in New Zealand in November last year.